pursue a private supplementary pension

 Choosing the right form is an important step towards a secure future.

-Recommendations for action: Your next steps towards a private supplementary pension
+Recommended actions: Your next steps towards a private supplementary pension

 FAQ

-What is the pension gap?
+What is meant by the pension gap?

-Are contributions to private pension insurance tax-deductible?
+Are the contributions to private pension insurance tax-deductible?

 What is the pension factor?

-The pension factor indicates how much monthly pension is paid out per 10,000 euros of accumulated capital.
+The pension factor indicates how much monthly pension is paid out for every €10,000 of saved capital.
 A higher guaranteed pension factor means a higher guaranteed pension.

 What role do costs play in a private supplementary pension?